A splitting theorem for manifolds with a convex boundary component and applications: Preliminary lemmas

-We now consider point $3$.
+By Riccati Comparison (see, for instance, \cite[Lemma $3.9$]{ketterer2023rigidity}), $f_\alpha$ then satisfies $(\log f_\alpha)' \leq \pm \delta$.
+In particular, We now consider point $3$.
 As before, we consider the partition of the transport set of $\sd_{S}$ in transport rays $\{r_\alpha\}_{\alpha \in Q}$, and the disintegration of the measure $\aH^n$ into measures $\{h_\alpha\}_{\alpha \in Q}$, each concentrated on the corresponding transport ray.
-By definition of $D$, the intersection of a transport ray $r_\alpha$ with the $D$-neighbourhood of $S$ is contained in $\X \setminus S_2$.
+By our assumptions, if a point $p$ of a transport ray $r_\alpha$ lies in the $D$-neighbourhood of $S$ in $\X \setminus N_S$, then all the points of $r_\alpha$ between $p$ and $S$ lie in this region.
 Hence, the same argument that we used for points $1$ and $2$ can be repeated. \end{proof} \end{lemma}

 The next lemma is standard and it follows from \cite{warpedsplit} and \cite{Kasue}.
 We sketch a proof for the sake of completeness.

 \begin{lemma} Let $\delta \in \{0,1\}$ and let $(M^n,g)$ be a Riemannian manifold with $\Ric_M \geq -(n-1)\delta$.
 Let $S_1$ be a union of connected components of $\partial M$ and let $S_2:=\partial M \setminus S_1 \neq \emptyset$.
 Let $H_{S_1} \geq \delta$, $H_{S_2} \geq -\delta$ and let $\sd_{S_1}+\sd_{S_2}$ be constant.
 Then, there exists $l>0$ such that $M$ is isometric to $S_1 \times [0,l]$ with the warped product metric $\de s^2 = e^{-2\delta t}g_1 + \de t^2$, where $g_1$ is the metric on $S_1$. \begin{proof} Since $\sd_{S_1}+\sd_{S_2} \equiv D $ is constant, every point of $M$ lies on a unique geodesic realizing the distance from $S_1$ to $S_2$.
 In particular, $\sd_{S_1}$ and $\sd_{S_2}$ are both smooth and they satisfy Hence, $\Delta \sd_{S_1} = -(n-1)\delta$.
 Using $t=\sd_{S_1}$ as a coordinate on $M$, we can write $g=\de t^2+g^\perp(t)$, where $g^\perp(t)$ is a metric on the $t$ enlargement of $S_1$ in $M$.